 You can ride a bemo straight from the airport to your hotel in South Bali.
 To do that, you'll need to walk out of the airport, head in the direction of the domestic terminal and exit to the airport road.
 Bemo outside of the airport head to Kuta, then end up at the bemo terminal In Denpasar (Tegal terminal).

-The most famous bemo stop in Bali is a backpacker institution - "Bemo Corner", where Jalan Legian and Jalan Raya Kuta meet (location on Google Maps), is a popular transportation stop for budget travelers heading to Denpasar.
+The most famous bemo stop in Bali is a backpacker institution - "Bemo Corner", where Jalan Legian and Jalan Raya Kuta meet, is a popular transportation stop for budget travelers heading to Denpasar.

 Riding a bemo is simple.
 When you see one coming down the road, raise your hand.
 It'll stop for you and you can get on.
 It's that easy.